There are now 2 possible online modes for units:

 - Contact hours

-- lectures and tutorials: 24 hours per semester
+- tutorials/workshops: 24 hours per semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.